History of WRAL-TV in Timeline

 December 18, 2008: Tom Suiter Retirement

-On December 18, 2008, Tom Suiter, the long-time sports anchor, retired from WRAL and was replaced by Jeff Gravely.
+On December 18, 2008, Tom Suiter retired as sports anchor and was replaced by Jeff Gravely.

-In 2008, WRAL aired the Tar Heels' Final Four appearance.
+In 2008, WRAL aired one of the North Carolina Tar Heels' Final Four appearances during the NCAA Tournament.

-In 2008, WRAL and WRAL.com received nine Emmy awards and the inaugural Advanced Media for Interactivity award.
+In 2008, WRAL and WRAL.com received nine Emmy awards, including the inaugural award in Advanced Media for Interactivity for the video player used throughout the website.
 The station also won a bronze Horizon Interactive Award for their online hurricane tracker.
 Geoff Levine won the National Press Photographer of the Year award and the station received 6 awards from the North Carolina Associated Press Broadcasters.

 June 12, 2009: Analog Signal Ended

-On June 12, 2009, WRAL-TV ended regular programming on its analog signal, transitioning to digital broadcasts.
+On June 12, 2009, WRAL-TV ended regular programming on its analog signal.

-In 2009, WRAL aired the Tar Heels' national championship win.
+In 2009, WRAL aired the North Carolina Tar Heels' national championship win during the NCAA Tournament.

 2009: WRAL and UNC-TV Co-Produce Gubernatorial Inauguration

-In 2009, WRAL and UNC-TV co-produced programming, such as the 2009 Gubernatorial Inauguration.
+In 2009, WRAL and UNC-TV co-produced the Gubernatorial Inauguration.

-In 2010, WRAL aired the Blue Devils' national championship victory.
+In 2010, WRAL aired one of the Duke Blue Devils' national championship victories during the NCAA Tournament.

 April 2011: Coverage of April 2011 Tornadoes

-In April 2011, WRAL provided coverage of the tornadoes that impacted the area, which later contributed to several Emmy awards.
+In April 2011, WRAL provided coverage of the tornadoes that ripped through the area, which led to several Emmy awards in 2012.

 On September 13, 2012, WRAL-TV debuted the first Mobile Emergency Alert System (M-EAS) in the United States.